 Lea has published widely on modesty practices of female ultra-Orthodox teenagers in Jerusalem and is now completing her PhD dissertation about family planning and contraceptive use among religious Jews in Israel.
 At the Woolf Institute, she is currently working on a comparative study about female authority and leadership in contemporary Judaism and Islam.

-Taragin-Zeller, Lea and Stadler, Nurit, 2017 (forthcoming), Like a Snake in Paradise: Fundamentalism, Gender and Taboos in the Haredi Community, Archives des Sciences Sociales des Religions
+Taragin-Zeller, Lea and Stadler, Nurit, 2017, Like a Snake in Paradise: Fundamentalism, Gender and Taboos in the Haredi Community, In: Archives des Sciences Sociales des Religions, No. 177, pp. 133-156.

 Taragin-Zeller, Lea, 2015, Between Modesty and Beauty: Reinterpreting Female Piety in the Israeli Haredi Community, In: Fishman Barack, Sylvia (ed.), Love, Marriage, and Jewish Families Today: Paradoxes of the Gender Revolution, Waltham, Massachusetts: Brandeis University Press, pp. 308-326.